-Copyright © 2005 Investopedia.com

-WHERE TO START AND EFFICIENT WAYS TO SET MONEY ASIDE
+Copyright © 2005 Investopedia.com WHERE TO START AND EFFICIENT WAYS TO SET MONEY ASIDE

 Assumes tax rate of 32% outside TFSA, with interest income taxed annually.
 All contributions made at beginning of year.
 Annual compound rate of return of 6%.
 For illustration only and not indicative of future returns.
-Actual tax rates and rates of return with vary.

-TFSA or RRSP

-When it comes to RRSP contributions, take a look at your marginal tax rate for the tax year in which you plan to claim the tax deduction.
+Actual tax rates and rates of return will vary.
+TFSA or RRSP When it comes to RRSP contributions, take a look at your marginal tax rate for the tax year in which you plan to claim the tax deduction.
 Talk to your advisor about your current situation.
 If you expect your income to increase substantially in the years to come, it could be beneficial not to contribute in order to accumulate contribution room for when you will be in a higher tax bracket.

-Here's a link to information on marginal tax rates on income: https://www.canada.ca/en/revenue-agency/ services/tax/individuals/frequently-asked-questions-individuals/canadian-income-tax-rates-individuals- current-previous-years.html

-TFSAs are more flexible when it comes to withdrawals.
+Here's a link to information on marginal tax rates on income: http://en.planiguide.ca/tables/quebec/tax-table/ TFSAs are much more flexible when it comes to withdrawals.
 You can withdraw any contributions you have made plus any growth on your investments, and add them back later on.
 However, if you have contributed the maximum amount allowed to your TFSA and you withdraw any of your money, you must wait until the following year to contribute again, otherwise you may incur a tax penalty from the Canada Revenue Agency.
 RRSPs, on the other hand, don't allow that much flexibility.
-There are three main consequences when withdrawing from an RRSP.

-- You lose the benefit of future tax-deferred compounding effect in your plan - You face a withholding tax of up to 30% - You can't recontribute the funds withdrawn without using up additional RRSP contribution room
+There are three main consequences when with drawing from an RRSP. - You lose the benefit of future tax-deferred compounding effect in your plan - You face a withholding tax of up to 30% - You can't recontribute the funds withdrawn without using up additional RRSP contribution room

-RRSP Home Buyer's Plan

-Allows first-time homeowners to withdraw up to \$25,000 from an RRSP to purchase or construct a new home.
+RRSP Home Buyer's Plan Allows first-time homeowners to withdraw up to \$25,000 from an RRSP to purchase or construct a new home.
 Amounts withdrawn must be repaid over a maximum of 15 years.
 This plan lets you "borrow" money from your RRSP without paying taxes on the money and later return the withdrawn funds to your plan.

-RRSP Lifelong Learning Plan

-You can withdraw up to \$10,000 per year (\$20,000 total) to finance full-time education for you or your spouse or partner, repayable over 10 years.
+RRSP Lifelong Learning Plan You can withdraw up to \$10,000 per year (\$20,000 total) to finance full-time education for you or your spouse or partner, repayable over 10 years.